lorenzo7741/copula/README.md

 ![alt text](plot/sim_copula_scatter.png?raw=true)
 Now we can compare the meta-Gaussian methodology with the classical Gaussian model.
 Therefore we evaluate the mean and the covariance matrix of the historical sample of the log-returns.
-The resulting model, once simulated, has got this scatter plot
+The resulting model, once simulated, has got this scatter plot:
 ![alt text](plot/sim_gaussian_scatter.png?raw=true)